smith-gj/Reddit-PyCloud/README.md

 ```

 It is important to note that an authentic reddit account is required for accessing the reddit API.
 As such, log into a valid reddit account and go to your user preferences, and navigate to the apps tab.
 Create an app and copy your API keys to *keys.py*.

+Additionally, the project requires a DLL not found in the current version of Pillow (PIL), which is used to display the finalized word cloud.
+As such, you'll need to install a previous version.

+'''
+pip uninstall pillow
+pip install pillow==4.0.0
+'''

+## Running the program

+Simply run reddit-cloud.py and follow the prompts.
+Ensure that snoo.png is in the same directory as your code.
+If you wish, you can change that image to another for a different mask.
+Just be sure to change the corresponding lines in *feedBot.py*.